JacKeTUs/universal-pidff/README.md

 ## How to use this driver?
 You can install it through AUR package, through DKMS or manually.

 On SecureBoot enabled systems you will need additional steps for load this driver into the system.
-See [Signing](docs/SIGNING.md#signing)
+See [Signing](docs/SIGNING.md#signing) section.

 ### AUR package
 There's an [AUR package](https://aur.archlinux.org/packages/universal-ff-dkms-git) for Arch Linux maintained by [@Lawstorant](https://github.com/Lawstorant).